 This Proxy will be voted "FOR" the election of all nominees whose names appear above unless authority to do so is withheld.
-Unless "AGAINST" or "ABSTAIN" is indicated, the Proxy will be voted "FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent auditors.
+Unless "AGAINST" or "ABSTAIN" is indicated, the Proxy will be voted "FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent registered public accounting firm.
 PLEASE SIGN, DATE AND RETURN THIS PROXY AS PROMPTLY AS POSSIBLE IN THE POSTAGE PREPAID ENVELOPE PROVIDED.